 - Interest rates: The best savings accounts have interest rates over 1.00%, but brick-and-mortar banks tend to be close to the national average (currently 0.06%).
 This has led many people to open savings accounts with online banks as they can often offer interest rates above the national average thanks to their low overhead compared to brick-and-mortar banks.
 For example, if you have a $5,000 savings balance, choosing an account that pays 1.00% will earn you more than $50 in a year, while an account paying you the average would earn less than $5.

-- Compounding methods: Another thing you should look for is a savings account that uses a compound method for calculating interest.
-With a compound method, interest is paid on both the initial deposit and you are earning interest on that deposit.
-For example, if you have a savings account that contains $1,000 and earns 10% compound interest per year, the first year the interest is calculated on the initial $1,000.
+- Compounding methods: Another thing you should look for in a savings account that uses a compound method for calculating interest.
+With a compound method, interest is paid on both the initial deposit and earning interest on that deposit.
+For example, if you have a savings account containing $1,000 and earns 10% compound interest per year, the first year the interest is calculated on the initial $1,000.
 The second year, the interest is calculated on $1,100 ($1,000 + 10% interest earned or $100).
 The following year, the interest is calculated on $1,210.00 ($1,100 + 10% interest earned or $110) and so on.
 Compound interest can be calculated daily, weekly, monthly, or annually depending on the bank, but the more frequently interest compounds, the faster it grows.

 - Customer service: Even with the best features in the world, without reliable, friendly customer service that treats you well, banking can be a nightmare.
-Additionally, looking for features that make banking easy and convenient as possible for customers (mobile banking, online account access, convenient locations, etc.) is another factor in customer service.
+Additionally, looking for features that make banking as easy and convenient as possible for customers (mobile banking, online account access, convenient locations, etc.) is another factor in customer service.

 Why should I care about the best savings account rates?